openjdk/guide/src/index.md

 # Glossary

-[**accepted**]{#accepted} (by the CCC)
+[**provisional**]{#provisional} (in the CSR)
-:   The stage of the CCC process after "DRAFT", and "PROPOSED".
-At this stage the primary goals are to ensure that the proposed changes are suitable for the release in a general sense and that the requisite JCK and SQE resources will be available.
+:   The stage of the CSR process after "DRAFT", and "PROPOSED".
+At this stage the primary goals are to ensure that the proposed changes are suitable for the release in a general sense.

-[**approved**]{#approved} (by the CCC)
+[**approved**]{#approved} (by the CSR)
-:   The stage of the CCC process after "FINAL".
-The CCC has approved the final version of the request which permits push into the project forest.
+:   The stage of the CSR process after "FINALIZED".
+The CSR has approved the final version of the request which permits push into the project repository.

 [**changeset**]{#changeset}
 :   A collection of changes with respect to the current clone of a repository.